 In August 2018 , the FDA announced that certain batches of valsartan produced by India company Hetero Labs Limited and sold under the label Camber Pharmaceuticals also will be recalled because of the presence of NDMA.

-Valsartan is an angiotensin-II-receptor antagonist used to treat hypertension (high blood pressure), recent heart attacks, and heart failure.
+Valsartan is an angiotensin II receptor blocker (ARB) used to treat hypertension (high blood pressure), recent heart attacks, and heart failure.
 The medication is usually available in tablets containing valsartan 40 mg, 80 mg, 160 mg, or 320 mg.

 Valsartan should be discontinued upon pregnancy as it can result in fetal toxicity, and cause injury and death to the developing fetus.